-Jo Stougaard is a Los Angeles-based food writer, photographer and author of MyLastBite.com, a food and restaurant blog focusing only on the positive.
-With over 155,000 twitter followers, Jo (who tweets and instagrams as @MyLastBite), was recently named one of L.A.’s Best Food Instagram Accounts by the Huffington Post: “In addition to posting her own mouthwatering creations and dishes from new restaurants, Stougaard gets up close and personal with the people behind LA’s best restaurants.”
+Jo Stougaard is a Los Angeles-based food and travel writer, photographer and author of MyLastBite.com, a food and restaurant blog focusing only on the positive.
+With over 160,000 twitter followers, Jo (who tweets and instagrams as @MyLastBite), was recently named one of L.A.’s Best Food Instagram Accounts by the Huffington Post: “In addition to posting her own mouthwatering creations and dishes from new restaurants, Stougaard gets up close and personal with the people behind LA’s best restaurants.”

 Giving back to the community is a top priority for Stougaard.
 As co-founder of “L.A.
 Bites Hunger“, Jo brings together top chefs, restaurateurs and L.A.’s food community to volunteer at the L.A.
 Regional Food Bank.